toomuchdesign/offside/README.md

 - Customizable Offside classes
 - Replace callbacks with global events *(maybe)*
 - Let **slidingSide** option accept any value *(now only left/right)* *(maybe)*
+- Declare a different set of sliding elements for each Offside instance
+- Let Offside.js factory accept actual DOM elements (not only selectors)
+- Add an option to let more than one Offside instance open at same time

 ## Working on the repository